Chapter 8 Advising Travelers with Specific Needs

 - Issues related to long flights, including venous thromboembolism (for at-risk travelers) and jet lag

-Clinicians should also encourage last-minute travelers to schedule an appointment after the trip to complete any needed vaccinations and to initiate preparation for the next potential “spur of the moment” trip.
+Clinicians should also encourage last-minute travelers to schedule an appoint-ment after the trip to complete any needed vaccinations and to initiate preparation for the next potential “spur of the moment” trip.
+For travelers likely to have future last-minute trips, preemptive vaccinations or “pre-loading” for certain itineraries might also be considered.

 SPECIAL CHALLENGES AND ADDITIONAL CONSIDERATIONS